The Best Flea Collars for Dogs (Review) in 2020

 Fleas and ticks are not only annoying pests, but they can also be quite dangerous for your pet, especially if you don’t discover and treat the infestation early on.
 Aside from causing red and itchy skin, these nasty parasites can also cause a range of serious health problems, including anemia and severe skin allergies, plus fleas transmit tapeworms and ticks Lyme disease.
 Needless to say, you want to do everything in your power to protect your dog from these ectoparasitic menaces.

-While there are many different treatment options out there, including flea shampoos and topical spot-on formulations, one of the simplest treatments is a flea collar.
+While there are many different treatment options out there, including flea and tick shampoos and topical spot-on formulations, one of the simplest treatments is a flea collar.
 Safe, effective and easy to use, flea collars provide your pup with round the clock protection against fleas and ticks which is why they’re one of the best parasite-preventions you can get.
 To help you find the best flea collar for your dog, we went through dozens of different products, detailing our favorites down below.
 We also put together a detailed buyer’s guide, so read on!

 Related Post: Flea Treatment for Dogs